dojo/dojo.io/site/source/tutorials/004_user_interactions/index.md

 ## Overview
 In this tutorial, you will learn how to update an application in response to user-generated events, such as clicking a button.

 We will start with an application that renders widgets containing the portrait and names of several employees for the hypothetical company, "Biz-E Corp".
-In this tutorial, you will learn how to add event listeners to these widgets so that they show additional information about each worker including a list of the active tasks for the worker.
+In this tutorial, you will learn how to add event listeners to these widgets so that they show additional information about each worker including a list of their active tasks.

 ## Prerequisites

-With the Dojo 2 tutorial series, you may work with the examples following two different paths:

-* A browser embedded editor
-* A local installation

-The browser embedded editor is intended to make it easy to quickly see the examples in action, but does not match a normal development environment, and does not provide all of the benefits of TypeScript.

-If you prefer a local installation, please visit the [Dojo 2 Installation Guide](../000_local_installation/) before proceeding further with this tutorial.
+You can [download](./assets/004_user_interactions-initial.zip) the demo project to get started.

-Whether you are working locally or using the embedded editor, you need to be familiar with TypeScript as Dojo 2 uses it extensively.
-For more information, refer to the [TypeScript and Dojo 2](../comingsoon.html) article.
+You also need to be familiar with TypeScript as Dojo 2 uses it extensively.
+For more information, refer to the [TypeScript and Dojo 2](./comingsoon.html) article.

-## Demo files
-If you are following along locally, you can [download](../assets/004_user_interactions-initial.zip) the demo project to get started.

 ## Creating an event listener
-In the [previous](../003_creating_widgets) tutorial in this series, we created an application that contains several widgets that render worker information.
+In the [previous](./003_creating_widgets) tutorial in this series, we created an application that contains several widgets that render worker information.
 In this tutorial, you will add event listeners to these widgets to show additional information about an employee when the widget is clicked.

 The first step is to add the listener itself.
 In Dojo 2, an event listener is assigned like any other property that is passed to the rendering function, `v`.
 Look at the `Worker` widget that is in `src/widgets`.
-Currently, the top level vNode has one property assigned: `classes`.
+Currently, the top level `DNode` has one property assigned: `classes`.
 Update the object containing that property as follows:

 ```ts
 {